Utah Administrative Code

 B. School districts may be reimbursed for the costs of transporting or for alternative transportation for students with disabilities whose severity of disability, or combination of disabilities, necessitates special transportation.

-C. Transportation is provided by the Utah Schools for the Deaf and the Blind for students who are transported to its self-contained classes.
+E. Transportation is provided by the Utah Schools for the Deaf and the Blind for students who are transported to its self-contained classes.
 Exceptions may be approved by the USOE.

 (1) traverse the most direct public route;

-(2) be reasonably cost effective related to other feasible alternatives;
+(2) be reasonably cost-effective related to other feasible alternatives;

-(3) provide adequate safety;
+(3) provide adequate safety for students;

 (4) traverse roads that are constructed and maintained in a manner that does not cause property damage; and